-911/ Dispatch Center
+911/ Communications Center

-In 2020, the 911/ Dispatch center handled 21,359 calls for all the various entities in Park County.
+In 2021, the 911/ Communications Center handled 23,155 calls for service for the various entities in Park County.
 This does not include calls received on a daily basis that do not require any type of response from a first responder or emergency services.
 These are things such as, requesting phone numbers for other organizations, questions not pertaining to emergency services, or other irrelevant issues that tie up the dispatch lines and personnel.
+The total number of calls that went through the 911/ Communication Center for 2021 was 99,383